rockero241/AI-Journal/README.md

 - **Database to save entries** Look back at old memories.
 - **AI progression feedback** AI will automatically look at your past week / month / year and tell you how far you've come from who you were back then.
+- ** Full on web app implementation
+- ** Login credentials and ability to save user entries

 ## TODO